informatica-unica/ocaml-challenge/4/dfa/README.md

   final: int list                   (* final states *) }
 ```
-where the sets of states and labels can be inferred by the transition relation.
+The sets of states and labels of the FSA can be inferred by the transition relation.
-We assume that set are represented as lists, as done in [this exercise](../3/sets).
+We assume that set are represented as lists, as done in [this exercise](../../3/set).

 In the asserts below, we use the following FSAs as examples:
 ```ocaml